PEtab-dev/PEtab/doc/documentation_data_format.rst

 - A parameter file specifying optimization parameters and related information [TSV]

-- A grouping file that list all of the files and provides additional information including employed extensions [YAML]
+- A grouping file that lists all of the files and provides additional information including employed extensions [YAML]

 - (optional) A simulation file, which has the same format as the measurement